 MBDA is the only Federal agency created specifically to foster the establishment and growth of minority business enterprises (MBEs).
-MBDA actively promotes the strategic growth and expansion of MBEs by offering management and technical assistance through a nationwide network of over 40 business enterprise and opportunity centers.
+MBDA actively promotes the strategic growth and expansion of MBEs by offering management and technical assistance through a nationwide network of more than 40 business enterprise centers.